 To view other residential parks in Lancashire, click here.

 Park Rules For Acresfield Park

 1. The minimum acceptable age for occupiers is 55 years and no person/s below that age may reside in a home on this park.
-The park owner reserves the right to approve additional permanent members of the occupier's household-a permanent member of the household means either spouse or approved partner.
+The park owner reserves the right to approve additional permanent members of the occupier's household-a permanent member of the household means either spouse or an approved partner.
 The approval must be in writing and that approval will not be unreasonably withheld in respect of someone aged 55 years and over.
 The park home may be used by the occupier and bonafide guests.
 The occupier will at all times be responsible for the conduct of their guests.
 Guests may stay for a maximum of six weeks at any one time.
 The pitch and the home

 2. To ensure adequate ventilation you must keep the underneath of your home clear and not use it as a storage space.

 3. Nothing should be allowed to grow on the boundary fencing thus preventing maintenance of the fence panels themselves.
 No timber fences are allowed between homes.
-Where the occupier has a pet dog a low level green mesh fence to a maximum height of 1.25 metre will be allowed to be erected at the rear and at the side of the park home.
+Where the occupier has a pet dog a low-level green mesh fence to a maximum height of 1.25 metre will be allowed to be erected at the rear and at the side of the park home.
 Washing lines, TV aerials and satellite dishes must be screened from public view where possible.